 I did just that.
 A year and dozens of revisions later, he bought it—sharing the news with me at another SCBWI event in Los Angeles, where he heard the opening pages of a novel I was working on.

-Coincidentally, that was the same retreat where I met my agent, Jill Corcoran.
+Coincidentally, that was the same retreat where I met my agent, Jill Corcoran [formerly of Herman Agency, now helming her own agency, Jill Corcoran Literary].
 The next year, she sold him that book, too.
 It’s called DEVINE INTERVENTION, and it comes out June 1.
 And while Arthur Levine is by all indications human like the rest of us, the title fits the way he transformed my life.
 Before I met him, I wouldn’t let myself dream that the best things were possible for me.
 I didn’t dare.